Subversion of reader expectation to challenge long-held beliefs is one of the most difficult — and the most important — things storytellers can do.

 Pixar’s Brave was widely hailed as a welcome addition to a corpus of films which most often depict girls as princess types waiting to be saved.
 (Of all the reviews I have read of Brave, the review from Feminist Disney most closely matches my own impressions of it.)

-I didn’t fully understand my own problem with Brave until I took a close look two picture books which parody traditional gender stereotypes.
+I didn’t fully understand my own problem with Brave until I took a close look at two picture books which parody traditional gender stereotypes.
 The first is Prince Cinders by Babette Cole and the other, a book called The Dragon Of Brog by Jean Hood.
 This is from the final chapter in Deconstructing The Hero by Margery Hourihan:

 Just as [Babette] Cole’s stories lampoon the stereotypes of large hairy masculinity and the swashbuckling hero who overcomes all difficulties, so Hood’s story ridicules the figure of the brave knight in armour whose profession is mayhem, and appreciation of the joke likewise depends upon familiarity with the originals.